VR boosts skill retention in physio training, study finds

 Summary

-This study tested whether using a virtual reality (VR) headset could help physiotherapy students learn the Bobath concept, a method for treating people with brain or nerve conditions.
-Twenty third-year students were split into two groups: one learned through VR and the other through a regular class.
-Both groups scored similarly on tests right after training, but the VR group remembered the practical skills better two weeks later.
-The findings suggest VR is a useful tool for teaching hands-on therapy techniques.
+This study tested whether using a virtual reality (VR) headset to teach the Bobath concept—a method for helping people with brain or nerve conditions move better—works as well as in-person teaching.
+Twenty third-year physiotherapy students were split into two groups: one learned through VR, the other through traditional face-to-face instruction.
+Both groups scored similarly on tests right after training, but the VR group remembered and performed the practical skills better two weeks later.
+This suggests VR could be a useful tool for teaching hands-on rehabilitation techniques.

 Get updates